 Fred Curry's Values: Quality, Service and Integrity have continued to be the critical mission in this family run business now in its fourth generation.
 Fred Curry's great grandchildren now actively propel the company forward, having adopted Fred's values, for both customer service and for life, as their own.

-Fred's little shop has evolved over the years expanding to several Curry's Artists' Materials stores, including our massive Queen St. West, Toronto flagship location.
-We also continue to grow our website www.currys.com and ever-inspiring & evolving social media platforms.
+We continue to grow our website and ever inspiring and evolving social media platforms.
 As always, the focus of Curry's is to continue serving artists of all ages and abilities, providing quality art supplies and exceptional customer service for creative explorers and professional artists alike.

 Learn more about our Shipping rates and delivery methods.